kitao/divsugar/docs/Task.md

 The flag whether to get updated automatically.

 ### `(Number) deltaTime`
-The time in milliseconds which elapsed after the last update.
+The time which elapsed after the last update in milliseconds.

 ### `(Function) onUpdate`
-The function which is called when updated.
+The function which is called when this task is updated.

 ### `(Function) onDestroy`
-The function which is called when destroyed.
+The function which is called when this task is destroyed.

 Methods
 -------